-Squid catches remain unpredictable due to the highly variable nature of the industry, which can be impacted by even minor changes in ocean temperature as well as their ability to recover from COVID-19 impacts.
+Squid catches remain unpredictable due to the highly variable nature of the industry, which can be impacted by even minor changes in ocean temperature.
 As result of such weather conditions, the seasons can be long (approximately 9-10 months of the year) or short, and fish may not grow as well.
-Catch is difficult to forecast in FY2022 for these reasons.
+Catch is difficult to forecast in FY2023 for these reasons.